pcatattacks/santorini/README.md

 # Santorini
-A distributed version of the 2-player version of the Santorini board game (without God cards).
+A distributed implementation of the 2-player version of the Santorini board game (without God cards).

 Instructions can be found [here](https://roxley.com/wp-content/uploads/2016/08/Santorini-Rulebook-Web-2016.08.14.pdf).